Search This Blog

 ...To Ernest Hollabaugh, Hattie Fairfield, Bertha Bridges, Eva Pflaumer, Sylvia Ginther, Stanley Hollabaugh and Esther Hollabaugh, children of my deceased sister Mary L. Hollabaugh or to their heirs should they not survive me, a one-twelfth share of my estate."

-In late October 1924, Emillus entered the Lutheran Hospital in Fort Wayne, Indiana; the reason is unknown.
+In late October 1924, Emillus entered the Lutheran Hospital in Fort Wayne, Indiana.
+His death certificate listed his cause of death as pneumonia and influenza.
+At 85 years old, that was a deadly combination.
 His hospital bill states that he was there from October 22 to October 29 when he died.
 (Look at the total of that bill for an 8 day stay.)

 A large sale was held on November 25, 1924, to sell his personal effects, but the advertisement appeared in the St. Joe News on November 20..